YDK-Solutions/ydk/sdk/python/core/docsgen/api/services/executor_service.rst

 .. module:: ydk.services
     :synopsis: YDK Executor service

-YDK Executor service provides functionality to execute RPCs

 .. py:class:: ExecutorService

-        Bases: :class:`ydk.services.Service`

-        Executor Service class for supporting execution of RPCs.
+    Provides the functionality to execute RPCs
+\
     .. py:method:: execute_rpc(self, provider, rpc_entity, top_entity=None):

         Create the entity

-                :param provider: An instance of ydk.providers.ServiceProvider
+        :param provider: An instance of :py:class:`ServiceProvider<ydk.path.ServiceProvider>`.
-                :param rpc_entity: An instance of an RPC class defined under the ydk.models package or subpackages
+        :param rpc_entity: An instance of an RPC class defined under the ydk.models package or any of its subpackages
-                :param top_entity: Optional arg that should be provided when expecting data to be returned
+        :param top_entity: Optional arg: Provide an instance of :py:class:`Entity<ydk.types.Entity>` only when expecting data to be returned

-                :return: None
+        :return: An instance of :py:class:`Entity<ydk.types.Entity>` when provided top_entity or None otherwise

         :raises ydk.errors.YPYDataValidationError: if validation error has occurred
         :raises ydk.errors.YPYError: if other error has occurred

         Possible Errors:
         * a server side error
         * there isn't enough information in the entity to prepare the message (eg. missing keys)